TheJCAB/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-updateprocthreadattribute.md

 The  <b>DWORD</b> or <b>DWORD64</b> pointed to by <i>lpValue</i> can be one or more of the values listed in the remarks.

+The set of values supported for <i>lpValue</i> can be queried by calling the <a href="/windows/desktop/api/processthreadsapi/nf-processthreadsapi-getprocessmitigationpolicy">GetProcessMitigationPolicy</a> function, by using <i>ProcessMitigationOptionsMask</i> in the <i>MitigationPolicy</i> parameter.

 Supported in Windows 7 and newer and Windows Server 2008 R2 and newer.

 </td>